SwissSign-AG/RaApi/README.md

 Client domain owner check management is available to the RA Operator API for Public Trust domain validation.

+ Edit/Delete: For Private Trust, the domain owner check management is handled by the CA Operator by setting private domain validation rules on the certificte products.
+Private Trust domain owner check validation do not necessarely require _dns-01_ or _https-01_ domain validation.

-Using the RA Operator API for Public Trust domain validation, you can register domain names for clients which require domain owner check validation based on DNS only.
+Using the RA Operator API for Public Trust domain validation, you can register domain names for clients which require domain owner check validation based on _dns-01_ only.
 You generate tokens for the client domain names you register as TXT records on the DNS server.

-The generated tokens are valid for a 30 days period during which you can enter them in the DNS TXT record in order to proof the ownership of the according domain.
+The generated tokens are valid for a 30 days period during which you can issue certificates for the corresponding client

+domain names.

-For example, registering a client domain _déjà.vu.com_ for domain owner check pre validation would generate
+For example, registering a client domain _déjà.vu.com_ for doman owner check pre validation would generate

 a token _swiss-pki=CTvhWIvNCuEjIynG574gD5Jeopo_ to register in the DNS with